 “Oh, she’s anchored out in the lagoon just up and around that bend over there.
 C’mon, let’s get you two acquainted before Lua gets back.”

 He fired up the Yamaha outboard and we sped off northward to the mouth of the bay.
-In just a few moments, I would catch my first glimpse of Bob’s masterwork.
+In just a few moments, I would lay eyes on Bob’s masterwork.
+The anticipation was dizzying.
 We rounded the bend.